henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 authenticator:

-: a label that references a SACM component that can authenticate target endpoints (can be used in a target-endpoint CIE to express that the te was authenticated by that SACM component)
+: a label that references a SACM component that can authenticate target endpoints (can be used in a target-endpoint Subject to express that the te was authenticated by that SACM component)

 : References: none

 attribute-name:

-: a value that can express the attribute name of generic Attribute-Value-Pair CIE
+: a value that can express the attribute name of generic Attribute-Value-Pair Subject

 : References: none

 attribute-value:

-: a value that can express the attribute value of generic Attribute-Value-Pair CIE
+: a value that can express the attribute value of generic Attribute-Value-Pair Subject

 : References: none